woodiertexas/modrinth-vs-curseforge/README.md

 - DioEgizio: Pull Request for info about CF's new API. (https://github.com/woodiertexas/modrinth-vs-curseforge/pull/1)
 - GhostIsBeHere: Pointing out that modrinth has added resourcepacks and plugins, hosted significantly more mods, and become much more well known. (https://github.com/woodiertexas/modrinth-vs-curseforge/issues/5)
 - FnigePython for their correction regarding ad height in https://github.com/woodiertexas/modrinth-vs-curseforge/pull/7
+- Ghost-chu for the payouts edit in https://github.com/woodiertexas/modrinth-vs-curseforge/pull/8